ANNUAL MEETING UPDATE

 NAAD Invited Lecture

-Assessment Lessons from the National Research Council and the Promise Formative Assessment
+Assessment Lessons from the National Research Council and the Promise of Formative Assessment

 These are the slides that Dr. Michel Rodriguez from the University of Minnesota used during his NAAD lecture in Toronto in April 2019.